menandmice/micetro_docs/guides/implementation/central_database_linux.rst

    Micetro does not automatically perform index maintentance or database backups.
 It's recommended to have a database administrator set up a scheduled task to maintain indexes and regularly back up the database and transaction logs, (when using the Full recovery model).

 Micetro requires the creation of a new database on your server with a case-sensitive and accent-sensitive collation.
 For SQL Server 2019 or later, it is recommended to use a UTF-8 collation, such as ``Latin1_General_100_CS_AS_KS_WS_SC_UTF8``.
 For earlier SQL Server versions or Micetro versions 11.0 and below, the recommended collation is ``SQL_Latin1_General_CP1_CS_AS``.
+We recommend using the `Microsoft ODBC driver <https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server>`_ --- either version 17 or 18 --- for SQL Server.
+This is required when using UTF-8 encoded collations.
+Otherwise, Micetro will connect to a database using older drivers, which could result in issues such as degraded performance.

 The `CreateDatabase.sql <https://github.com/menandmice/micetro_docs/blob/latest/scripts/CreateDatabase.sql>`_ script can be used to create a blank database for Micetro with the recommended configurations.
 The script also creates a user account called ``micetroDBUser``, but you must change the password before running the script.